 Pastor Lisa Bosworth

 Called to spiritual leadership many years ago, Lisa has come up "through the ranks" in the United Methodist Church as a Local Lay Speaker, a Certified Lay Servant, and a Certified Lay Minister; and she now enters leadership as a Licensed Local Pastor, as her education continues.
 Her experience and education in healing prayer, in leading small groups, preaching, worship design, and music bring her to be an enthusiastic encourager of all our congregation to enjoy the variety of talents given each of us by God's Holy Spirit.
-Her greatest joy is sharing the Gospel of Jesus Christ that brings forgiveness, restoration, freedom, validation, potential, and hope to anyone who desires to grow in the Holy Spirit of our glorious God!
+Her greatest joy is sharing the Gospel of Jesus Christ that brings forgiveness, restoration, potential, and hope to anyone who desires to grow in the Holy Spirit of our glorious God -- through our Lord and Savior Jesus Christ!

 Music Director: Joel Matson